mnot/I-D/httpbis-alt-svc/draft.md

 To bootstrap interop, first round testing is proposed as:

-* Alt-Svc header field in a random response on an HTTP/1 connection; might be first, might be later
+1. Alt-Svc header field in a random response on an HTTP/1 connection; might be first, might be later
-* Advertised service is http2 (draft) ALPN token on same host, different port
+2. Advertised service is http2 (draft) ALPN token on same host, different port
-* No TLS (yet)
+3. No TLS (yet; see {{I-D.nottingham-http2-encryption}})

+Second round interop will focus on changing protocols (anticipating
+{{I-D.nottingham-http2-encryption}}), and third round will focus on changing hosts.

 # TODO